CornellAutonomousBikeTeam/Navigation/README.md

 Return Type | Method Signature | Description :-------------: |:-------------:| :-----:
-void | direction_to_turn(self) | Decides whether to turn perpindicular or parallel, and calls the corresponding method void | find_closest_path(self) | Returns the nearest path's index in the whole route //TODO confirm w/ Foteini void | displacement_to_turn(self, b = None, target_path = None) |Returns: the delta which represents the distance at which the bike should enter the s curve based on its turning radius void | turn_parallel(self)| Calls turn_helper to turn parallel to the desired path void | turn_perp(self)| Calls turn_helper to turn perpindicular to the desired path int? | turn_helper(self, path_vector) | returns 1, 0, or -1 depending on which direction to turn //TODO idk what means what
+void | clamp_steer_angle(self, steerD) | Limits a steer angle to within [-MAX_STEER, +MAX_STEER]
+int? | find_closest_path(self, point) | Returns the index of the nearest path to the given point from the list of paths (stored in self.map_model.paths) float? | pid_controller(self) | Returns a desired steering angle for the bike.
+Two parts: a regular PID controller, and a component that detects when a turn is coming up so we can start turning early float? | create_lookahead_correction(self, current_path, bike)| Looks at the path ahead and returns a steering angle correction float? | quintic_steering_angle(self, dist_error, angle_error, curvature_error, L, s)| Returns the y-coordinate of the quintic polynomial given s as the x-coordinate float? | quintic(self) | Returns a desired steering angle for the bike based on quintic algorithm float? | get_steering_angle(self) | Calls another function to calculate the steering angle.
+This function is part of the external interface of this class.
+All external users of this class should call this method instead of the other steering-angle-calculation methods.

 ---